davidfrisch/UNIFR_API_EPUCK/docs/unifr_api_epuck/constants.rst

 Global Constants
 -------------------

-The following constants are accessible by importing the constants file,
+The following constants are accessible by importing the constants python file.

 .. code-block:: python

    from unifr_api_epuck.constants import *

+Following constants are available :

 .. code-block:: python